 Smoked Duck is an old fashioned holiday main.
 But given its modern fanciful restaurant creations, is it complicated to make at home?
 I decided to take on the challenge and demystify this delicious waterfowl.
 An endeavor I deemed completely worth it.

 Duck is one of those proteins we aren’t cooking enough.
-It’s readily available, especially during the holiday season and isn’t break the bank expensive.
+It’s readily available, especially during the holiday season or winter months, and isn’t break the bank expensive.
 Buying a whole bird isn’t hard though not as readily available in bulk bins as Christmas Hams.

 So here I have a recipe for you, even if it’s your first time smoking one!

 Turns out, at the right time of year, just about anywhere.
 You can find them frozen at Walmart from Maple Leaf Farms or special order them from your local butcher.
 I have occasionally seen one or two hanging out near the whole chickens in a regular supermarket as well.
 Also, it is always worth asking, as sometimes they have them whole and in the frozen foods aisles.
-Don’t ask me why.
+If you’re looking for duck and cant find it at your local grocery store, check out our trusted list of where we order meat online.

 Make sure you are buying a whole bird, not just the breasts.
-This recipe involves smoking the whole bird, and where duck breast is amazing, I would cook it differently than the recipe below.
+This recipe involves smoking the whole bird, and where duck breast is amazing, we recommend our pan-seared duck breast recipe.

-Keep in mind that this is smaller than turkey by several pounds and if you are looking to feed a big crowd, you will want to double this recipe up or consider an additional protein.
+Keep in mind that this is smaller than smoked turkey by several pounds, and even some whole smoked chickens and if you are looking to feed a big crowd, you will want to double this recipe up or consider an additional protein.
 When buying, think of it as you would buying a small chicken to feed your guests and plan accordingly.

 An even more affordable way to enjoy roast duck